 What is Nigerian swallow?
-I have heard a lot about this delicacy but i don’t quite get it yet, do you care to explain further and how can I prepare this swallow in my own kitchen.
+I have heard a lot about this delicacy, but I don’t quite get it yet, do you care to explain further and how can I prepare this swallow in my kitchen.

 Nigerian swallows refer generally to foods that are wholly swallowed in Nigeria.
 Not wholly, literally, but in portions.
 Swallows are served with either stew, soup or sauces.
 Swallows and soups are quite popular in Nigeria, they could be combined with anyone of the many Nigerian soups and served as dinner or lunch in Nigeria.

 Swallows can also be made from some of the popular Nigerian staple foods like

 How do you eat swallow?